furiko-io/docs/docs/guide/execution/job/force-deletion.md

 ## Motivation

-When [killing a Job](./killing-jobs.md), the controller first attempts to use active deadline to gracefully terminate the task, followed by using normal API deletion.
+When [killing a Job](./killing-jobs.md), the controller first attempts to use normal deletion to gracefully terminate the task.

 However, if the node is not responsive (e.g. kubelet is not running, unreachable via network, etc.), such deletion may not be effective, since Kubernetes ensures that the Pod will not be deleted until it has confirmed that the container is fully removed and cleaned up on the node itself.